pbiggar/phc/doc/manual/devintro.rst

 ---------

 |phc| represents PHP scripts internally as an abstract syntax tree.
 The
-structure of this tree is dictated by the <xref linkend="grammar"
+structure of this tree is dictated by the :ref:`grammar`.
->.
 The grammar definition is a very important part of
 |phc|.

 |phc|'s view on the world (as dictated by the grammar) does not completely
-agree with the PHP standard view.  <xref linkend="representingphp"
-> describes how the various PHP constructs get translated into the abstract syntax.
+agree with the PHP standard view.  :ref:`representingphp` describes how the various PHP constructs get translated into the abstract syntax.

-<xref linkend="apioverview"> gives an
+:ref:`apioverview` gives an
 overview of the AST classes, the tree visitor API and the tree transformation API from a programmer's perspective.

-:program:`Maketea` is a tool created for |phc| which, based on a grammar definition of a language, generates a C++ hierarchy for the corresponding abstract syntax tree, a tree transformation and visitor API, and deep cloning, deep equality and pattern matching on the AST. <xref linkend="maketeatheory"
-> explains some of the theory behind :program:`maketea`; in particular, the grammar formalism, the mapping from the grammar to the AST classes, and the derivation of the tree transformation API.
+:program:`Maketea` is a tool created for |phc| which, based on a grammar definition of a language, generates a C++ hierarchy for the corresponding abstract syntax tree, a tree transformation and visitor API, and deep cloning, deep equality and pattern matching on the AST. :ref:`maketeatheory` explains some of the theory behind :program:`maketea`; in particular, the grammar formalism, the mapping from the grammar to the AST classes, and the derivation of the tree transformation API.